melihbirim/zpam/README.md

 ## 🤝 **Contributing**

 We welcome contributions!
-ZPO is designed to be:
+ZPAM is designed to be:
 - **Simple**: Easy to understand and modify
 - **Fast**: Performance-first architecture
 - **Reliable**: Production-ready from day one